cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 ### Backups and Restore

 - [CloudBees Backup plugin](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin) is enabled for all Controllers and Operation Center using [s3 as storage](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin#_amazon_s3).
-The backup process is scheduled to be taken daily from the Operation Center via [Cluster Operations](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/cluster-operations) inside the Admin folder which is restricted to Admin persona (accessible in the `All` view in the Operation Center Dashboard).
+The Controller's backup job is scheduled daily from the Operation Center via [Cluster Operations](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/cluster-operations) inside the Admin folder which is restricted to the Admin persona only (accessible in the `All` view in the Operation Center Dashboard).
 It can be used for EFS and EBS Storage.

-- For Block Storage (EBS) Velero is also enabled and it is the [recommended option](https://aws.github.io/aws-eks-best-practices/upgrades/#backup-the-cluster-before-upgrading).
-It not only backups the pvc snapshots but also any other defined Kubernetes resources.
+- For services using EBS as storage, they can use Velero as an alternative.
+It not only can take a backup of the pvc snapshots but also any other defined Kubernetes resources.

   - Create a Velero Backup schedule for Team A to take regular backups.
 This can be also applied to Team B.